-Before the Big Bang, was God.
-Scientists are racing to formulate new theories about the origins of our universe, about the so-called Big Bang, and how it all started.
+Before the Big Bang, was there God.
+Scientists are outdoing themselves in formulating new theories about the origin of our universe, about the so-called big bang and how it all actually began.
 Thanks to science, we can learn a lot about the world around us.
 And yet, the world of science does not have to stand in opposition to the world of religion.
-These two seemingly different fields do not have to, and should not even argue with each other.
-In fact, in every aspect of science, there is a common element with the world of religion.
+These two, seemingly different areas do not have to, and even should not argue with each other.
+Actually in every aspect of science you can find some common element with the world of religion.

-Here we should start again from imagining God not as a living being, not as a material being, but above all as an omnipresent consciousness.
+We should start here again by imagining God not as a living being, not as a material entity but primarily as an omnipresent consciousness.

-The existence of the Big Bang was already proven in the previous century.
-I leave you with the answer to the question: was the Big Bang initiated by God?
-Is the Big Bang the common element between the world of science and God "Let there be light"?
+Existence The Big Bang was already proven in the previous century.
+I leave it to you location to answer the question of whether the initiator of the big bang was Mr. God?
+Is the big bang the very common element between the world of science and God's "Let there be light"?

-God as an immaterial being has always existed.
-The universe as matter in time and space has existed for several hundred billion years.
-Previously it was only a point in the nothingness.
-Science cannot quite answer the question of what was before and how such great changes occurred.
-We think that this is where we should find the presence of God before the big bang.
+God as being the immaterial has always existed.
+Universe as matter in time and spaces has existed for several hundred billion years.
+Before that it was just a point in nothingness.
+Science can't quite answer the question of what came before and how such big changes actually happened.
+It seems to us that this is the place where we should look for the presence of Mr. God before the Big Bang.